Debt consolidation loans

 Are there debt consolidation loans for bad credit?

-Debt consolidation loans are available for people with a bad credit score or a poor credit history.
-But choices may be limited.
+Debt consolidation loans for bad credit are available, but your choices may be more limited if you have a poor credit history.
 Interest rates on the loan will probably be higher and the amount you can borrow may be lower.

 Your credit score will likely be a deciding factor in how much lenders are willing to let you borrow.
-They might be prepared to lend you more if you secure the loan against a valuable asset like your home or car.
+They might be prepared to lend you more if you secure the loan against a valuable asset such as your home or car.

-A secured loan might also get you a better interest rate.
-But be aware that if you default on repayments, you risk losing the asset you secured the loan against, such as your car or home.
+A secured loan might also offer a lower interest rate.
+But be aware that if you take on debt for longer, you could pay more overall.
+And if you default on the repayments, you risk losing the asset you secured the loan against.

 How much does a debt consolidation loan cost?